Neoteroi/BlackSheep-Docs/docs/dependency-injection.md

 The `Application` object exposes a `services` property that can be used to configure services.
-When the function signature of a request handler references a type that is registered as service, an instance of that type is automatically injected when the request handler is called.
+When the function signature of a request handler references a type that is registered as a service, an instance of that type is automatically injected when the request handler is called.

 Consider this example: